appolinefr/README-generator/README.md

 ## Challenges

 The main challenge of creating this command-line application was to make sure that the generated readme file was created in a dist folder and not within the js folder along with my javascript files.
+After some research I was able to implement the extra few lines of codes required and made it work.
 Manually creating a table of content was something new but easily implemented once I figured the syntax.

 #### Screenshot of the command-line application